obsidianmd/jsoncanvas/docs/apps.md

 # Apps and tools

-JSON Canvas is supported by the following apps and tools.
-If you would like to add an app or tool to this list, please submit a pull request on [GitHub](https://github.com/obsidianmd/jsoncanvas).
+JSON Canvas can be used by the following graphical apps, processing tools, and programming libraries.
+If you would like to add an app, tool or library to this list, please submit a pull request on [GitHub](https://github.com/obsidianmd/jsoncanvas).

 ## Apps